Fl4gu1z0wsky/CEH/README.md

 **Homomorphic** - This is a form of encryption that permits users to perform computations on its encrypted data without first decrypting it.

 **Elliptic-curve** - This is an approach to public-key cryptography based on the algebraic structure of elliptic curves over finite fields.
 ECC allows smaller keys compared to non-EC cryptography (based on plain Galois fields) to provide equivalent security

+## Firewall

+**Software Firewall** - It is placed between the normal application and the networking components of the operating system and regulates data traffic through two things: port numbers, and applications.
+Depending on your firewall settings, your firewall could stop programs from accessing the Internet, and/or block incoming or outgoing access via ports.

+## Incident handling

+**Preparation** - During the preparation phase, organizations should establish policies and procedures for incident response management and enable efficient communication methods both before and after the incident.

+**Identification** - The identification phase of an incident response plan involves determining whether or not an organization has been breached.

+**Identification** - If it is discovered that a breach has occurred, organizations should work fast to contain the event.
+However, this should be done appropriately and does not require all sensitive data to be deleted from the system.
+Instead, strategies should be developed to contain the breach and prevent it from spreading further.

+**Neutralization** - Once all systems and devices that have been impacted by the breach have been identified, an organization should perform a coordinated shutdown.

+**Recovery** - Recovery plan involves restoring all affected systems and devices to allow for normal operations to continue.
+However, before getting systems back up and running, it is vital to ensure that the breach's cause has been identified to prevent another breach from occurring again.

+**Review** - Throughout the incident, all details should have been properly documented so that the information can be used to prevent similar breaches in the future.

 ## :floppy_disk: PROTOCOLS